Utkrist135/OpenGL_C-/README.md

+# OpenGL_C++-

-# OpenGL_C- Learning OPENGL by following https://learnopengl.com/Introduction and The Cherno on Youtube
+Learning OpenGL by following https://learnopengl.com/Introduction and The Cherno on Youtube